-This tutorial-based language-intensive course is primarily a reading course only offered to secondyear students who have successfully completed JAPN1088.
+This tutorial-based content course is primarily a reading course.
+It is offered solely to second-year students who have successfully completed JAPN1088.
 Japanese language I (Part 1) and JAPN1099.
 Japanese language I (Part 2).
-The course aims to develop the students' reading skills through guided readings on Japanese culture and society.
-As the students learn to read more fluently, they also become aware of and enhance their knowledge of Japanese culture, and improve their linguistic skills.
+The course aims to develop students' reading skills through the guided reading of texts relating to Japanese culture and society.
+As students learn to read more fluently, not only will their linguistic abilities improve, their knowledge and awareness of Japanese culture will also be enhanced.

-Assessment: 100% coursework (weekly assignments, vocabulary quizzes, comprehension tests, project work (short report and presentation)).
+Assessment: 100% coursework (weekly assignments, vocabulary quizzes, comprehension tests, project work (short report and presentation))